xfischer/npgsql/npgsql-7.0.2/src/Npgsql/README.md

-EDB is the open source .NET data provider for PostgreSQL.
+The EDB .NET Connector is .NET data provider for PostgreSQL.
 It allows you to connect and interact with PostgreSQL server using .NET.

 ## Quickstart